 Dr. Hart holds the Allan Shivers Centennial Chair in Communication and Government at The University of Texas at Austin.
 His area of special interest is politics and the mass media, about which he has written numerous books and articles.
 He has been named a Research Fellow by the International Communication Association, a Distinguished Scholar by the National Communication Association, and has received the Edelman Career Award from the American Political Science Association.
 He is also a member of the Academy of Distinguished Teachers at the University.
-Click here to view Dr. Hart's website and full bio.

-Associate Director, Research
+Dr. Sharon E. Jarvis, Associate Director, Research

-An Associate Professor for the Department of Communication Studies, Dr. Jarvis researches the intersection of language use, politics and persuasion and teaches a variety of courses at the undergraduate and graduate levels including political communication, campaign communication, and persuasion theory.
+A Professor for Moody College of Communication's Department of Communication Studies, Dr. Jarvis researches the intersection of language use, politics and persuasion and teaches a variety of courses at the undergraduate and graduate levels including political communication, campaign communication, and persuasion theory.
 She is the author of The Talk of the Party: Political Labels, Symbolic Capital & American Life (Rowman & Littlefield) and a co-author of Political Keywords: Using Language that Uses Us (Oxford University Press).
 Dr. Jarvis has been the Principal Investigator on a $100,000 grant to investigate the political participation of college students and working youth (CIRCLE, funded by The Pew Charitable Trusts) and a co Principal-Investigator on two related projects focusing on the politics of youth (over $550,000 in funding from The Bill & Melinda Gates Foundation and The Pew Charitable Trusts).
 She has been the recipient of numerous teaching awards and honors, including the Texas Exes Outstanding Professor for the Moody College of Communication, the Eyes of Texas Teaching Award, and the Outstanding Professor in the Moody College of Communication.
 In 2005, she was the second Assistant Professor in the history of the University to receive the Friar Centennial Teaching Fellowship, the largest undergraduate teaching honor at U.T.
 Austin.

-Associate Director, Development
+Tim Kubatzky, Associate Director, Development

 Tim Kubatzky is a fundraiser with 30 years of experience in a variety of higher ed institutions in Texas.
 Since 2000, Tim has worked directly with board members, presidents, and deans to craft cases for support and deliver the institutions’ messages to potential donors and volunteers, and to secure funding at the highest levels.
 Tim is a member of the Association of Fundraising Professionals and holds the CFRE designation and a bachelor’s degree in journalism from the University of Missouri-Columbia.
 Tim and his wife Kathy are CASA volunteers in Williamson County for children in the foster care system.
 They have grown twin sons who are UT grads (Communications and Government) and an older son and a daughter-in-law.
 They live northeast of Georgetown with their mutts Stella and Walter, on a lot that is too big to be a yard and too small to be a ranch.